marrlab/BaSiC/README.md

 # BaSiC

-A BaSiC Tool for Background and Shading Correction of Optical Microscopy Images
+A BaSiC Tool for Background and Shading Correction of Optical Microscopy Images.